-Undergraduate students must complete their degree program within 150 percent of the semester hour requirements for the degree.
+Undergraduate students must complete their degree program within 150 percent (%) of the semester hour requirements for the degree.
 Transfer credit, if applicable, is also calculated in the maximum timeframe calculation.
 Students pursuing a second bachelor's degree are not eligible to receive Federal SEOG or Federal Pell Grants.
+Please contact the Offices of Financial Aid for additional details.